 - 10-Year Summary of Georgia landings by broad category

 Georgia and coastwide landings data are also available from Julie.Califf@dnr.ga.gov, the Atlantic Coastal Cooperative Statistics Program (ACCSP), and the National Marine Fisheries Service (NMFS).

 Data Collection and Surveys

-Division staff conduct a variety of regularly scheduled surveys to gather biological, distribution, habitat, catch and effort data on a number of recreationally important species.
-Examples include the carcass recovery project, the cooperative angler tagging project, recreational angler surveys, red drum and shark longlining, seafood harvest reporting, and trawl surveys.
-This information is used by the Department and interstate organizations to make resource management decisions at both the state and regional level.
+Division staff conducts a variety of regularly scheduled surveys to gather biological, distribution, habitat, catch and effort data on a number of recreationally important species.
+Examples include the carcass recovery project, the cooperative angler tagging project, recreational angler surveys, red drum, and shark longlining, seafood harvest reporting, and trawl surveys.
+This information is used by the Department and interstate organizations to make resource management decisions at both the state and regional levels.
 Click this link to learn more about Data Collection and Surveys.

-The expansive marshes and nutrient rich waters of coastal Georgia offer the entrepreneur a lucrative career in the commercial cultivation and harvest of shellfish.
-Currently, hard clams (Mercenaria mercenaria) and the Eastern oyster (Crassostrea virginica) are the only species cultivated and harvested in nineteen (19) commercial harvest areas.
+The expansive marshes and nutrient-rich waters of coastal Georgia offer the entrepreneur a lucrative career in the commercial cultivation and harvest of shellfish.
+Currently, hard clams (Mercenaria mercenaria) and the Eastern oyster (Crassostrea virginica) are the only species cultivated and harvested in commercial harvest areas.

 Click here for information on Commercial Shellfish Harvesting